ktomk/pipelines/README.md

 is ignored.
 Use `--steps <steps>` to specify which step(s) to execute in which order.

+If the next pipeline step has a manual trigger, pipelines stops the execution and outputs a short message on standard error giving info about the fact.
+Manual triggers can be ignored with the `--no-manual` option.

 Exit status is from last pipeline script command, if a command fails the following script commands and steps are not executed.